UnitedGamesFST/sui-gas-pool/README.md

 - rpc-port: The port that RPC server runs on.
 - metrics-port: The port where some metric service could go and grab metrics and logging.
 - redis_url: The full URL of the Redis instance.
+- tls_enabled: Whether to use TLS for Redis connection.
+If set to true and redis_url starts with "redis://", it will be automatically changed to "rediss://".
+Default is false.
 - fullnode-url: The fullnode that the gas pool will be talking to.
 - coin-init-config
   - target-init-balance: The targeting initial balance of each coin (in MIST).
 For instance if you specify 100000000